romanov360/alaa-tristan-epic-energy-eda/README.md

 ## Introduction

-In this project, we studied the effectiveness of spice challenges in building team morale.
+In this project, we studied the power outages dataset.
+Each row of the dataset is a U.S. power outage, each column describes something about that outage.
+The dataset includes geographical (where did the outages occur) and temporal (when did the outages occur + how long did they last) data, and we connected the two in our analysis.

+The dataset has 1534 rows and 55 columns.

+We were interested in the 'YEAR','MONTH','CLIMATE.REGION','OUTAGE.DURATION','OUTAGE.START.TIME','OUTAGE.START.DATE','CAUSE.CATEGORY', and 'CAUSE.CATEGORY.DETAIL' columns.
+Their descriptions follow.

 ---